My services include:

-- Evaluating your unique mobility issues and usability needs
+- Evaluating residents' unique mobility issues and usability needs

-- Performing a comprehensive assessment of your home to identify barriers to mobility and usability
+- Performing a comprehensive assessment of the home to identify barriers to mobility and usability

-- Using the latest in aging in place and universal accessible design concepts, designing solutions for each barrier
+- Using the latest in aging in place and universal accessible concepts to design solutions for each barrier

-- Assisting with the acquisition and installation of accessibility products and appliances
+- Assisting with the acquisition and installation of contractors and accessibility products and appliances

 - Evaluating energy usage and recommending energy conservation improvements

-- Preparation of bid documents, assistance with contractor selection, and management of construction projects such as ramp construction, room remodeling, energy conservation improvements and hazard remediation
+- Preparation of bid documents, assistance with contractor selection, and management of energy improvement construction projects.

-Older homes are prone to hazards which can create dangerous living conditions.
-They include mold, radon, lead-based paint, and structural deficiencies caused by termites and water infiltration.
+Older homes are prone to hazards which can create dangerous living conditions, including mold, radon, lead-based paint, and structural deficiencies caused by termites and water infiltration.
 There is no value in making an older home accessible and energy efficient if these hazards are not addressed in an effective, affordable, attractive manner.